sudoist/hugo-jcos.io/README.md

 ## Changes

+> 2/21/21
+> - Removing subscriptions
+> - Removing social share buttons
+> - Added google tags
+> - Moving to App platform
+> - Able to fix again, will continue with Hugo and too lazy to migrate to Gatsby

+> 5/25/19
-- Added comments using Talkyard.io
+> - Added comments using Talkyard.io
-- Added cover images for sections
+> - Added cover images for sections
-- Implemented Travis CI for deploy on push
+> - Implemented Travis CI for deploy on push